Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 Tribune Publishing had been paying for Ferro's private flights: $5.7 million for 2016 and 2017.
 The vast majority of that money involved corporate payments to Ferro's own holding company, Merrick Ventures, for use of its jet.
 Last December, Ferro relinquished the jet payments in favor of a $15 million consulting package: $5 million annually for three years.
 Even as chairman, Ferro would serve as a paid "consultant" to the company.
 CEO Dearborn made more than $8 million in 2016, according to the company's public filings.
 In 2017, Levinsohn made $6.9 million.

 Many journalists at the LA Times were growing wary of Levinsohn and the former business partner that he selected as editor-in-chief, Lewis D'Vorkin.
-They came under fire for failing to publicly defend the paper after the Walt Disney Co. condemned stories documenting financial windfalls it received from the City of Anaheim.
+They came under fire for failing to publicly defend the paper after the Walt Disney Co. condemned stories documenting financial windfalls it received from the city of Anaheim.
 D'Vorkin accused an unknown colleague of unethical behavior for leaking tapes of a staff meeting to The New York Times.

 Levinsohn moved to contain the public relations damage.
 He did so in ways that were unusual for an executive leading a major journalistic operation.